RealTimeBiomechanics/rtosim/README.md

 --------

-If you need help using RTOSIM, please ask your questions in the RTOSIM Public Forum, available from the SimTK project page: https://simtk.org/projects/rtosim, or send an email to claudio.pizzolato@griffithuni.edu.au You can send RTOSIM bug reports to claudio.pizzolato@griffithuni.edu.au If you want to participate in developing RTOSIM, please send an email to monica.reggiani@gmail.com
+If you need help using RTOSIM, please ask your questions in the RTOSIM Public Forum, available from the SimTK project page: https://simtk.org/projects/rtosim, or send an email to c.pizzolato@griffith.edu.au
+You can send RTOSIM bug reports to c.pizzolato@griffith.edu.au If you want to participate in developing RTOSIM, please send an email to c.pizzolato@griffith.edu.au

 Publications
 ------------